A general view of the algebraic semantics of \L ukasiewicz logic with product: A category-theoretical point of view

 By \cite[Theorem 2.20]{MunBook} $f_A \circ z_A = f_B \circ z_B$, therefore the diagram commutes.
-Since $A$ and $B$ are unital and commutative, the corresponding \textit{f}-rings are Archimedeans.
-By \cite{Conrad, HagMar}, any homomorphism of $\ell$-groups between Archimedean \textit{f}-rings commutes with the product, then $\overline{f_A}$ and $\overline{f_B}$ are homomorphism of PMV-algebras.
+Since $A$ and $B$ are unital and commutative, the corresponding \textit{f}-rings are Archimedean.
+By \cite[Theorem 1.1]{BH}, any homomorphism of $\ell$-groups between unital and Archimedean \textit{f}-rings commutes with the product, and we infer that $\overline{f_A}$ and $\overline{f_B}$ are homomorphisms of PMV-algebras, settling the claim.

 The proofs for $\mathbf{ufMV_{ss}}$ and $\mathbf{RMV_{ss}}$ are similar: we shall further embed $T(D)$ in $[0,1]\ten T(D)$ in the case of \textit{f}MV-algebras and $D$ in $[0,1]\ten D$ in the case of Riesz MV-algebras.
-Moreover, we shall use \cite[Proposition 3.2]{LLfMV} and, respectively \cite[Corollary 2]{LeuRMV} in order to get the intended type of morphisms. \end{proof}
+Moreover, we shall use \cite[Proposition 3.2]{LLfMV} and, respectively \cite[Corollary 2]{LeuRMV}, in order to get the intended type of morphisms. \end{proof}